Bryan-Thaoxaochay/Team-Generator/README.md

     Got some practice creating classes, constructors, using extend, and exporting and importing them to each other.

 7. Tests

+    Got some practice using tests on the classes and constructors.
+It was tricky at first, but I realized I was using test incorrectly.

 ## Contact Information